-The DOL claims that the new rules will extend overtime protection to 1.3 million workers who are not entitled to overtime under current law — significantly fewer than the 4.2 million employees the DOL estimated would have benefited under the rules issued by the Obama administration.
+The DOL claims that the new rules will extend overtime protection to 1.3 million workers who are not entitled to overtime under current law — significantly fewer than the 4.2 million employees the DOL estimated would have benefited under the rules issued by the former President Obama's administration.
 The Obama-era rules were enjoined by a federal court before taking effect.

 The most significant changes for employers are as follows:

 - The New Salary Threshold: The DOL’s final rule raises the salary threshold under which most exempt, white-collar workers — professionals, administrative employees and executives — are entitled to overtime pay from $455 a week ($23,660 per year) to $684 a week ($35,568 per year).
 The new threshold is significantly less than the Obama DOL rule, which would have raised the threshold to $913 a week ($47,476 per year).
 The new threshold is to equal the 20th percentile of weekly earnings of full-time salaried workers in the lowest wage Census region in the United States, currently the South.